What To Expect at Your First Visit

 I am paneled with several private insurance companies, as well as Medicare.
 Each company has many plans within it.
 It is important that you have contacted your insurance company (look for either a member services or mental/behavioral health services phone number on the back of your insurance card) prior to our first visit in order to fully understand your financial obligation for psychotherapy.

 If you intend to return for another session, I suggest that you bring your appointment book or planner in order to make an appointment prior to leaving, especially if you prefer “after-school” or evening appointments.
-Customarily, I provide you with an appointment card, unless you decline.
+An automated appointment reminder is generated by Simple Practice and sent by email and text.

 The ultimate purpose of psychotherapy is not about getting rid of emotions, it’s about making peace with them by listening to them and learning from them.
 Post-visit, your reactions may range from relief to agitation, as the session may have stirred up issues that were difficult to think and talk about.
 You may want to plan for “decompression” time after your session, which might be touching base with a supportive friend, focusing on quieting your thoughts, or listening to your favorite music.
 Ideas, thoughts or comments that come to mind would be appropriate for discussion during our next session.